Tom-Nagy/family-friendly/README.md

 Solve:
 Update the session cookie (``session["user"]``) after updating the database and before rendering the profile template with the new ``sesion["user"]``.

+Issue:
+On iPhone when trying to see an event by clicking on the ``SEE`` button, nothing happens

+Issue:
+When signing up from my iPhone, I can create a profile and log in with the credential but the document does not appear in MongoDB.
+It shows that there are one too many document in the users collection.
+So the document was accessible from the website, existing in the database but not accessible and visible in the database.

 ## Credits

 ### Code